-In fact, there has been a fortress on the site since the Bronze Age and the first fortifications on the site of Petrovaradin Fortress were built by the Romans and expanded by Cisterian monks in the thirteenth century.
-However, this fort was captured first by the Ottomans in 1526 and then by the Austrians in 1687.
+Nicknamed ‘Gibraltar on the Danube’, Petrovaradin Fortress is a 17th century fortified structure in Novi Sad, Serbia.
+There has been a fortress on the site by the River Danube since the Bronze Age; the first fortifications on the site of Petrovaradin Fortress were built by the Romans and expanded by Cisterian monks in the 13th century.

+The fort was captured first by the Ottomans in 1526, falling after a 2-week siege, and then by the Austrians in 1687.
 Under the remit of Austrian Emperor Leopold I, the fortifications were destroyed and rebuilt in 1692.
-On 9 September 1694, Petrovaradin Fortress was attacked by Ottoman forces once again and subjected to a siege, but was not captured.
+In 1694, Petrovaradin Fortress was attacked by Ottoman forces once again and subjected to a siege, but was not captured.

 One of the most popular aspects of Petrovaradin Fortress is its catacombs, which are believed contain the riches of Serbia’s medieval leaders.